ibm-cloud-docs/codeengine/batch-tutorial.md

 You can view job logs after you add logging capabilities.
 For more information, see [adding log capabilities](#batch-enablejoblog-ui) and [viewing job logs](#batch-viewjobresult-ui).
 {: tip}

+`JOB_INDEX` is an environment variable that is provided by {{site.data.keyword.codeengineshort}} when running a job and gets automatically injected into each instance of your job.
+There's one `JOB_INDEX` per instance.
+Each instance gets its own index from the array of indices that was provided when the job was created.
+You can use `JOB_INDEX` with each instance of your job to know its ordinal position in the set of instances that are created.
+The key-value pair for this environment variable is as follows:  the key is `JOB_INDEX`, and the value is one of the array indices that you specified using **Array indices**.
+{: note}